5 Ways To Enjoy Nature In Tokyo (That Aren’t Hiking)

 3. Take a break in a verdant tea house

-Not far from Aoyama, in the grey back streets of Shibuya, sits an assuming little building that belies its surprising interior.
-Inside, Fureai Botanical Garden is like a miniature rainforest or tropical garden.
-With over 500 varieties of plants, it’s a little haven of green that will make you think it’s already summer.
-The main atrium is filled with huge elephant-eared plants, tiny ferns, weirdly shaped flowers, dripping vines and even a piranha and a snapping turtle in their aquariums.
+Shinjuku Gyoen’s Greenhouse is like a miniature rainforest or tropical garden.
+With over 1,700 varieties of tropical and subtropical plant species, it’s a little haven of green that will make you think it’s already summer.
+The main atrium is filled with huge elephant-eared plants, tiny ferns, weirdly shaped flowers and dripping vines.
 We sit quietly and watch a soft mist water the plants from above.
 Something about just looking at nature is good for the mind and soul.
-There’s also an educational corner for kids in the upstairs mezzanine, which, on the day we visit, includes an inflatable pool filled with dry leaves that several kids are having a great time crunching around in.
-Entry is ¥100, a small price to pay for a piece of calm in hectic Tokyo.
+Greenhouse entry is included in the price to enter Shinjuku Gyoen—¥500 for adults—a small price to pay for a piece of calm in hectic Tokyo.

 5. Go strawberry picking

 ‘Tis the season for strawberry picking in Japan, the country that refuses to believe strawberries are not also a winter fruit.
-This one does involve leaving the city, but there are several locations convenient to Tokyo, and it’s worth the time.
+This one may involve leaving the city but there are several locations convenient to Tokyo, and it’s worth the time.

 Seeking out green places sheltered from cold breezes or bringing some flowers inside is a good way to tide you over while the season changes.
 There are ways to enjoy nature even out of season, and the relaxing effect it has is worth the time it can take to find.